Literally

 Literally is an English adverb meaning "in a literal sense or manner" or an intensifier which strengthens the associated statement.
-It has been used as an intensifier in English for several centuries, though recently this has been considered somewhat controversial by linguistic prescriptivists.
+It has been used as an intensifier in English for several centuries, though since the early 20th century it has been considered somewhat controversial by linguistic prescriptivists.
 The use of 'literally' as an intensifier is recognized as valid by most dictionaries of English and has been used by authors such as Mark Twain and James Joyce.

 History

 The first known use of the word literally was in the 15th century, or the 1530s.

 The use of the word as an intensifier emerged later, at the latest by 1769, when Frances Brooke wrote the following sentence:

 He is a fortunate man to be introduced to such a party of fine women at his arrival; it is literally to feed among the lilies.